About the PEN® System

 You may NOT otherwise copy, reproduce, store in any retrieval system or storage device, distribute, transmit or publish any PEN®-owned content in any form by any means, nor may you rent, lend, sell or modify any material from the website, except where explicitly authorized on certain materials, such as client handouts.

-Institutional and group subscription rates are available so that it should not be necessary to make class sets of materials - students can access the service and all resources using a site license access or their own unique login and password.
+Institutional subscription rates are available so that it should not be necessary to make class sets of materials - students can access the service and all resources using a site license access or their own unique login and password.

 Q. Can I copy and paste PEN® content and post on social media?